pschool-in/curriculum/content/science/water-4.md

 ### Do you know?

 1. Sea water is unfit for drinking because its saline.
-2. Taste of well-water differs from area to area as the ground water also dissolves different substances present in the soil.
+2. Taste of well-water differs from area to area.
+It is because the ground water also dissolves different substances present in the soil.
 3. Carbondioxide is dissolved in water (under pressure) to make cold-drinks.
 4. Particles of soil are heavier than water but since they're small in size, they take time to sink.
 Also, swirling alum in water helps these particles to settle down faster.
 5. Boiling the water kills micro-organisms present in it and makes it safe for drinking.